 Pablo Gabatto, Business Operations Manager at Ample Foods

 Fulfiled by Merchant (FBM) is another fulfilment option offered by Amazon.
 This option gives a merchant the most control over their business, as an Amazon seller that uses FBM is responsible for all of their own operations, including:

 Even though Amazon Direct Fulfilment also requires a seller to fulfil and ship their own orders, Amazon Direct Fulfilment and FBM are not the same thing.

 While FBM merchants typically use Amazon’s marketplace as a means to sell direct to consumer, or DTC, Amazon Direct Fulfilment vendors usually sell their products wholesale to Amazon.

 Amazon owns the products, but saves the vendor the hassle of distributing inventory to Amazon’s warehouses by allowing the vendor to pack and ship orders to customers — which Amazon pays for.

-Amazon Direct Fulfillment Pros and Cons
+Amazon Direct Fulfilment Pros and Cons

-Amazon Direct Fulfillment pros
+Amazon Direct Fulfilment pros

 Amazon handles customer service

-With Amazon Direct Fulfillment, you get access to Amazon’s customer service.
+With Amazon Direct Fulfilment, you get access to Amazon’s customer service.
 This saves you the trouble of having to manage your own customer support team on top of managing other aspects of your business.